Lawyer Erin Brandt (nee Kizell), Contributor.

 - Under section 13 of the Code, an employer may not discriminate against you on the basis of “sex”, unless there is a bona fide occupational requirement which justifies the discrimination, or unless accommodating you would create undue hardship for the employer.
 Sex discrimination includes both discrimination on the basis of pregnancy, and failing to allow a woman to return to work at the conclusion of her maternity/parental leave.

-To summarize, BC parents who take pregnancy and/or parental leave from work are entitled to job protection, within certain defined limits.
+To summarize, BC parents who take maternity and/or parental leave from work are entitled to job protection, within certain defined limits.

 What happens if an employee’s position is eliminated during their leave as a result of a business restructuring?
 Is an employer excused from its legal obligations to return an employee to their previous position once their leave finishes in such situations?